Sebokolodi/RM-SYNTHESIS-1D/README.rst

 In our RM-Synthesis code, we evaluate each pixel at a time.
 This approach as is is the less optimum thus, we have incorporated multiprocessing (and we intend to extend this to GPUs) so that multiple pixels can we evaluated at once.
 This was tested on Cyngus A 2k by 2k images with 2-18 GHz bandwidth (~1000 channels).
 Without parallel processing, this task takes over > 20 hours to run and with multi-processing using 6 cores this takes exactly 2 hours.
 When using the original approach, we encounter Memory Error since the combined data size of our Stokes Q and U is 33 GB.

-1. Installation:
+**Installation:**

 pip install RMSYNTHESIS

-Dependencies:
+**Dependencies:**

 1. Numpy
 2. Multiprocessing
 3. Astropy

-Data Requirements:
+**Data Requirements:**

 1. Stokes Q and U FITS data cubes - shape 312 that is frequency, ra and dec.

 2. Frequencies file - only text file is supported.

-The number of frequencies in 2. but be the same as in 1.
+NB:The number of frequencies in 2. but be the same as in 1.

-How to run the code:
+**How to run the code:**

 1. You can check for all the inputs using: